 PAUL RUDD: Same for me.
-The idea that these characters were real people - it was a real story - but they were also interesting people and an interesting story and [it was] a different kind of character for me to play.
+The idea that these characters were real people — it was a real story — but they were also interesting people and an interesting story and [it was] a different kind of character for me to play.
 Also [it's] not such a crazy story that you can't believe it happened.
-I mean, I just think there are other versions - it made me think of Brian Wilson and Eugene Landy when I heard the podcast.
-I think I just kind of watching The Vow - you hear people that are in cults and when they get deprogrammed, they don't seem like crazy people.
+It made me think of Brian Wilson and Eugene Landy when I heard the podcast.
+Just watching The Vow — you hear people that are in cults and when they get deprogrammed, they don't seem like crazy people.
 They just kind of get caught up in it.
 And I just think our brains are pretty malleable.
 It's easy to be convinced of something.
 We do things that seem crazy maybe in retrospect; certainly you look at what's happened politically, and people can be convinced of a lot of things.
 So it seemed to me that the micro story was a really interesting story.
-And the macro is: This can kind of be applied to everything that's going on in the world right now.
+And the macro is: This can be applied to everything that's going on in the world right now.

 How would sum up the Marty-Ike relationship that viewers will see unspool in all sorts of twisted and unexpected ways?

 RUDD: They are two guys that need each other for different reasons.
 It's interesting because you hear the podcasts. and then there's the story between the real people, and then there's our story.
 And it's tough for me to really comment on the real one, because I only know the one that when we did.
-But it's certainly the same dynamic - and it's the podcast - and we got all the information from Marty and Joe.
-But I think it's a friendship and a patient-and-doctor relationship that just got out of control.
-When, how and why - those answers are kind of up for debate, but I do think that they are two guys who did kind of need each other for different reasons.
+But it's certainly the same dynamic — and it's the podcast — and we got all the information from Marty and Joe.
+It's a friendship and a patient-and-doctor relationship that just got out of control.
+When, how and why — those answers are up for debate, but I do think that they are two guys who did need each other for different reasons.